LaunchCodeEducation/java-web-development/docs/_sources/appendices/sql-install.rst.txt

 Mac Users
 ---------

-First, we need to install MySQL itself.
+First, you need to install MySQL itself.
 The `Community Server 8.0.18 download page <https://dev.mysql.com/downloads/mysql/>`_ has a dropdown menu for the operating system you need.
 Make sure you have selected MacOS before clicking *Download*!
-You want to download the version called "macOS 10.14 (x86, 64-bit), DMG Archive" that specifies it is the "(mysql-8.0.18-macos10.14-x86_64.dmg)".
+You want to download the version called ``"macOS 10.14 (x86, 64-bit), DMG Archive"`` that specifies it is the ``"(mysql-8.0.18-macos10.14-x86_64.dmg)"``.
 This option should also be at least 300 MB.

 #.
 When MySQL is done downloading, double-click on the disk image to launch the installer.
 #.
 Click through the windows to install MySQL and agree to the terms and conditions.